boucadair/simple-ipfix-fixes/draft-ietf-opsawg-ipfix-fixes.md

 Thanks to Paul Aitken for the review.
 Special thanks to Andrew Feren sharing data about thousands of scan he collected.

 Thomas Graf tagged an issue with the forwardingStatus Information Element.

+Thanks to Eric Vyncke for the review and comments.